phinocio/wl-patreon-api/README.md

-Simple API wrapper for Patreon API to provide news/patron names for the UltSky Launcher, without needing the launcher to ship with an API Key.
+# Wildlander Patreon API Wrapper

+Wrapper for the Patreon API so we can provide patron and post information to the Wildlander Launcher.

+## Usage

+Populate the relevant env fields in `.env`, then run `php artisan patreon:init-token`.
+Afterwards everything should be automated.